asus-linux-drivers/asus-numberpad-driver/README.md

 **How can be activated NumberPad via CLI?**

-- enable in config `sys_numlock_enables_numpad = 1` and `numpad_disables_sys_numlock = 1` (disabled both by default), then will be NumberPad activated/disabled according to status of system numlock, source for pressing system numlock can be numlock physical key on the same laptop or external keyboard or simulated key via `xdotool key Num_Lock`
+- enable in config `sys_numlock_enables_numpad = 1` and `numpad_disables_sys_numlock = 1` (disabled both by default), then will be NumberPad activated/disabled according to status of system numlock, source for pressing system numlock can be numlock physical key on the same laptop or external keyboard or simulated key via `xdotool key Num_Lock` or `numlockx on` and `numlockx off`

 - directly just change `enabled` in appropriate config file: